hemeac/kiwiTechTree/README.md

 ## Conformal Decals 0.2.1
 Moved the decals to the Other Parts node.

+## CRE Stockalike British Rocketry 2.0
+Rebalanced tech nodes and balanced a few of the costs.
+Also nerfed the fuel capacity of the Black Knight 0.625m fuel tanks to align with stock tanks and relative to other CRE fuel tanks.
+Added standard engines upgrades.
+When installed, will move a couple early engines from Stock/ReStock+ to later tiers to reflect that early engines should have lower ISP. **If Kerbalism with FeatureScience is installed, adds custom probe HDD values.**

 ## Cryogenic Engines 1.1.4
 Shuffled the Tech Tree with some cost rebalancing and B9PS engine upgrades.
+Lowered the vacuum ISP of some engines so upgraded variants are not as close to the theoretical maximum for Hydrolox fuel.
 Will convert some Stock, Making History, and ReStock+ to cryogenic engines if they were originally based off crogenic engines.
 If CryoTanksMethalox is installed (ie. a blank folder with that name is added to GameData), will add methalox variants to all cryogenic engines along with custom methalox plumes if RealPlume is installed.
 On the potential to-do list is add PlumeParty support if RealPlume is not available, but currently methalox engines without RealPlume uses the default hydrolox plumes.

 ## CryoTanks 1.5.2
 Created 1.875m variants of the Hydrogen Tanks based off the 2.5m parts; Adding CryoTanks replaces the default fuel tank weight upgrades with a "composite" fuel type to avoid issues with massless hydrogen tanks.
 It creates enough switches to look a busy...